When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 As a bonus for hosting with WPEngine, you get access to over 30+ Premium StudioPress themes.
 Your WP Engine Hosting subscription gives you direct access to StudioPress themes for your blog design.

-This is something to consider WP Engine as your ideal managed WordPress Hosting provider.
+This is why you should consider WP Engine as your ideal managed WordPress Hosting provider.

 Our Top-managed WordPress Hosting Providers